rust-lang/rust-bindgen/CONTRIBUTING.md

 ### Testing a Single Header's Bindings Generation and Compiling its Bindings

-Note: You will to need to install [Graphviz](https://graphviz.org/) since that is a dependency for running `test-one.sh`.
+Note: You will need to install [Graphviz](https://graphviz.org/) since that is a dependency for running `test-one.sh`.

-Sometimes its useful to work with one test header from start (generating bindings for it) to finish (compiling the bindings and running their layout tests).
+Sometimes it's useful to work with one test header from start (generating bindings for it) to finish (compiling the bindings and running their layout tests).
 This can be done with the `bindgen-tests/tests/test-one.sh` script.
 It supports fuzzy searching for test headers.
 For example, to test